You may have heard that using SPSS syntax is more efficient, gives you more control, and ultimately saves you time and frustration. It’s all true.

 It’s really the best of both worlds–you never have to memorize how to code every option.
 And yet you get all the reproducability, organizational, and efficiency benefits of coding.

-So to help you get started with syntax in SPSS, we’ve put together a series of articles.
+So to help you get started with SPSS syntax, we’ve put together a series of articles.

 -